arenzirevelino/airflow-etl/README.md

 # airflow-etl on local

-Hi, I try to learn re-create Airflow ETL on my local.
+Hi, I try to learn re-create Airflow ETL on my local and using this repo for my documentation of learning step-by-step.

 ## I am using:
 1. Python 3.9